marianpiatkowski/ABAPInEmacs/README.md

 6. `M-x abap-submit-source` - Submit local content in current buffer to ABAP server\
     Unless the object is local on the server side, a transport request has to be chosen for the current version of the source code.
-7. `M-x abap-activate-source` - Activate (compile) server-side object in current buffer
+7. `M-x abap-activate-source` - Activate (compile) object in current buffer on the server
 8. `M-x abap-code-completion` - Request proposals for code completion from ABAP server

 You can also create a Git repository with the retrieved source code and collaborate with other colleagues.